 The interpretations apply to the arrangements installed in the non-hazardous area of oil tankers and chemical tankers on or after 1 January 2026.
-In this regard, it may be noteworthy that the interpretations are not applicable to inert gas systems installed in ship's engine room, and that tankers with inert gas systems are not expected to install a separate air supplying fan or blower in ship's non-hazardous area.
+In this regard, tankers with inert gas systems are not expected to install a separate air supplying fan or blower in ship's non-hazardous area.